 Students who have previously received an emergency tuition support award from WSU International Programs are not eligible.

-- Complete the International Programs IP Scholarship application awards and scholarship application.
+- Complete the International Programs award and scholarship application.

 - Write a detailed explanation of the unforeseen event that caused the shortfall of funds.

 - Provide a brief supporting statement from your academic advisor indicating your academic status and your anticipated time to degree completion.

 Please contact us if you have any questions about this award or if you facing a financial emergency.